A breath of nostalgia!

 In beautiful natural surroundings you can meet both masters and servants from the past.
 You can peek in windows, open doors, and walk into exhibitions and historical interiors.
 The museum’s role players help to bring the site to life and provide answers to some of the questions on how life could have been lived in Bergen one or two hundred years ago.
 Teatrical plays at the square four times a day.

 But the visit should not stop there; old Bergen is a large place!
-A walk in the surround park is ideal for a sense of peace and quiet, and you can eat lunch at the Gamle Bergen Tracteursted which is open June-August.
+A walk in the surround park is ideal for a sense of peace and quiet, and you can eat lunch at the Gamle Bergen Tracteursted which is open June-August (closed Mondays).
 Both the park and the restaurant can be visited without a ticket.

 Old Bergen Museum also provides the setting for several fantastic fun-filled days for the family, such as Midsummer Night, summerschool etc. With prior notice, it is possible to arrange tours outside of standard opening hours.